 Total Recall: How the E-Memory Revolution Will Change Everything (focuses on digital storage for EVERYTHING; of course, at a cost)

 Going back to MyLifeBits- the problem and challenge I had was that MyLifeBits was an academic project.
 Absolutely nothing wrong with it, it is just that many academic projects do not easily lend themselves to be quickly implemented or have commercial applications.
-I have only seen screen shots of some ERD(s) and not an open source sofware or script library to pick up the pieces where the researcher(s) left off for others to follow.
+I have only seen screen shots of some ERD(s) and not an open source software or script library to pick up the pieces where the researcher(s) left off for others to follow.
 Sadly, many of the companies in the book are no longer in business.

 MyLifeBits accurately predicted the falling cost of storage.
 For example, as of this writing, Amazon Web Services offers Glacier storage. $.004 per GB per month.